Transfer Student Frequently Asked Questions

 What classes should I take during my first quarter?

-We recommend that you start with 3-4 courses during your first quarter at UC San Diego.
-You should work on completing your lower-division (LD) requirements and Core classes first.
+We recommend starting with 3-4 courses during your first quarter at UC San Diego.
+You should work on completing your lower-division (LD) requirements and Psych Core courses first.

-- If you have completed your statistics requirement and ALL of your LD major courses:
+• If you have completed your Statistics course requirement and ALL of your LD major courses:

-- If you have completed SOME of your LD major courses but NOT completed your statistics requirement:
+• If you have completed SOME of your LD major courses but have NOT completed your Statistics requirement:

-If you have declared a Psychology major upon acceptance to UC San Diego, you should expect to hear from the Psychology Department via the New Student Site/Enrollment Advising Center before your enrollment date.
-If you have not declared a Psychology major, or have not heard from the Psychology Department by two to three days before your enrollment date, please contact us via the New Student Site for assistance.
+If you have declared a Psychology major upon acceptance to UC San Diego, you should expect to hear from the Psychology Department via the New Triton Advising site before your enrollment date.
+If you have not declared a Psychology major, or have not heard from the Psychology Department by two to three days before your enrollment date, don't hesitate to contact us via the New Triton Advising site for assistance.

-It may be possible for you to take an elective, but we recommend that transfer students complete their lower-division (LD) and upper-division (UD) Core requirements before taking any elective classes to ensure that they are well prepared for electives.
+It may be possible for you to take a Psych Elective course (PSYC 122-193).
+Still, we recommend that transfer students complete their lower-division (LD) major and upper-division (UD) Psych Core requirements before taking any Psych Elective courses to ensure they are well prepared for electives.

 All the courses I want/need to take are full!
 What can I do?

-Please put yourself on the waitlist for the full class(es) and look for alternatives.
-Chances are good that space will open up for you in Psychology Core classes and in lower-division classes.
-Talk with the Psychology Advisors for suggestions.
+Please put yourself on the waitlist for the full course(s) and look for alternative courses that have open seats, especially if you need to be a full-time student (enrolled in at least 12 units).
+Chances are good that space will open up for you in Psychology Core courses and lower-division courses.
+Also, you can speak with the Psychology Advisors for suggestions.

 You may, even if you’re IGETC certified.
-All Psychology majors are required to take two (for B.A. students) to three (all B.S. students, including CBN) quarters of Natural Science and two (for B.A. students), three (for B.S. students), or four (for CBN students) Formal Skills courses, one Programming course, and one Statistics course.
-Business Psychology majors are also required to take two lower-division Management classes.
+All Psychology majors are required to take two (for B.A. students) to three (all B.S. students, including CBN) quarters of Natural Science and two (for B.A. students), three (for B.S. students), or four (for CBN students) Formal Skills courses, one Computer Programming course, and one Statistics course.
+Business Psychology majors must also take two lower-division (LD) Management classes.
 If you have not completed all of these courses at your Community College, you will need to finish them during your time at UCSD.
-Check your Degree Audit on TritonLink to see whether you’ve completed all of your lower-division requirements.
+Check your Degree Audit on TritonLink to see whether you’ve completed all of your lower-division (LD) requirements.

 But I took a course at my Community College that I think should fulfill my lower-division requirements.
 How can I get it to count?